-The 2018 Conference discussed ten strategic technology trends that enterprises and organizations need to explore in 2019 (Gartner Top 10 Strategic Technology Trends 2019), among which automation technology ranks first.
+The 2018 Conference discussed ten strategic technology trends that enterprises and organizations need to explore in 2019 (Gartner Top 10 Strategic Technology Trends 2019), among which automation technology

 At the Gartner Symposium/ITxpo 2018 conference, the analysts discussed the ten major strategic and technological trends (Gartner Top 10 Strategic Technology Trends 2019) that enterprises and organizations need to explore in 2019.

 Gartner defines strategic technology trends as a strategic technology trend with enormous destructive potential, which has begun to evolve from emerging breakthroughs to applications with broader impact-or rapidly growing trends, with high volatility reaching a critical point in the next five years.

 “The future will be characterized by smart devices, providing increasingly insightful digital services everywhere, which we call smart digital grid.”
 David Cearley, vice president and researcher of Gartner, said that smart digital grid has been one of the focuses in the past two years and has been the main driving force in 2019.
 Trends under these three themes are a key factor in driving the process of continuous innovation as part of the Continuous NEXT strategy.

 -Intelligence: how AI can infiltrate almost all existing technologies and create new categories.

 -Digital: integrating the digital world and the real physical world, creating an immersive world.

 -Grid: the use of expanding connections among people, businesses, equipment, content and services.